LAB MEMBERS

 My work is focused on big questions in ecology and conservation, particularly on how species respond to climate change and extreme weather events.
 Much of my work has been at macroecological scales - considering species across countries, continents, or the globe.
 Whether working at macroecological or smaller spatial scales, citizen/community science data is something I value and try to use in my work.
 This has led to a collaboration on a community butterfly monitoring website.

 Scientific discovery can only be truly impactful if it is communicated to the right people.
 Throughout my career I have been committed to communicating my results, and scientific results more generally, to the public.
-I also connect with political decision-makers whenever I can, and pursue opportunities to improve science-based policy in Canada.
+I work extensively with agency leaders and political decision-makers, and pursue opportunities to improve science-based policy in Canada.

 Click here for more information.